I used to watch the summer monsoons as if they were a picture show.

 Our house was perched at the top of a hill overlooking Tucson.
 Every August, thunderheads would roll over the bluish hills and send their pencil-sketch lightning bolts down over the glittering city.

-I’d turn off all the lights, spin the barrel rocking chairs around to face the gigantic picture window in the living room and watch the lightning touch down.
+I’d turn off all the lights, spin the barrel rocking chairs around to face the gigantic window in the living room and watch the lightning touch down.
 Their eerie glow lit the city for a moment, all the houses and buildings bright as day.
 Then rain would come, its thrum steady on the ceramic roof.

 I could almost hear the plants slurping up each drop.

 In the desert, rain changes everything.
 The morning after a storm, the landscape transforms.
 Shrubs sprout new leaves, soft green shoots come out of what looked like dead twigs.
 Days later, the tall tips of the ocotillo would be crowned with orange-red flowers that I would pluck and drink for nectar.